Jul 1's Top Cyber News NOW! - Ep 1165

 How are AI coding agents vulnerable to bash command injection attacks?

-What happened: Researchers at Adversa AI discovered a structural flaw called Guardfall in how AI coding agents guard against dangerous shell commands.
-The vulnerability exploits decades-old bash techniques like quote removal and command substitution; a survey of 11 popular agents found 10 shared the same gap.
+What happened: Researchers at Adversa AI discovered a flaw called "guardfall" in open-source AI coding agent projects like Hermes, where shell command guards check raw text instead of what bash actually executes after expansion.
+Quote removal and command substitution tricks bypass these checks.
+A survey of 11 popular agents found 10 shared the same vulnerability.

 ---